Vy187/cyber_security_notes/Sec+ Notes.md

 * Data assets are the information created, stored, and transferred as business activity.
 A workflow is a series of tasks that a business needs to perform.

+#### Network Infrastructure
+A network is comprised of nodes and links.
+There are two types of nodes.
+A host node is one that initiates data transfers.
+Hosts are usually either servers or clients.
+An intermediary node forwards traffic around the network.
+Each network node must be identifiable via a unique address.

 #### Switching Infrastructure Considerations
-An on-premises network is a private network facility owned and operated by an organization for use by its employees only.
+An $\color{#a5d6ff} {on-premises\ network}$ is a private network facility owned and operated by an organization for use by its employees only.

 #### Routing Infrastructure Considerations
-Logical Segmentation refers to network topology enforced by switch, router, and firewall configuration where hosts on one network segment are prevented from or restricted in communicating with hosts on other segments.
+$\color{#a5d6ff} {Logical\ Segmentation}$ refers to network topology enforced by switch, router, and firewall configuration where hosts on one network segment are prevented from or restricted in communicating with hosts on other segments.

-Internet Protocol (IP) refers to the Network (Internet) layer protocol in the TCP/IP suite providing packet addressing and routing for all higher-level protocols in the network.
+$\color{#a5d6ff} {Internet\ Protocol\ (IP)}$ refers to the Network (Internet) layer protocol in the TCP/IP suite providing packet addressing and routing for all higher-level protocols in the network.

-A Virtual LAN (VLAN) is a logical network segment comprising a broadcast domain established using a feature of managed switches to assign each port a VLAN ID.
+A $\color{#a5d6ff} {Virtual\ LAN (VLAN)}$ is a logical network segment comprising a broadcast domain established using a feature of managed switches to assign each port a VLAN ID.
 Even though hosts on two VLANs may be physically connected to the same switch, local traffic is isolated to each VLAN, so they must use a router to communicate.

 #### Security Zones
 To map out the internal security topology, analyze the systems and data assets that support workflows and identify ones that have similar access control requirements:
 * Database and file systems host company data and personal data should prioritize confidentiality and integrity.
 * Client devices need to prioritize integrity and availability.
 * Public-facing application servers (web, email, remote access, and so on) should also prioritize integrity and availability.
-* Application servers that support the network infrastructure (authentication, directory, and monitoring/logging, for example) must exhibit high confidentiality, integrity, and availability.
+* Application servers that support the network infrastructure must exhibit high confidentiality, integrity, and availability.

-A security zone is an area of the network (connected network) where the security configuration is the same for all hosts.
+A $\color{#a5d6ff} {security\ zone}$ is an area of the network (connected network) where the security configuration is the same for all hosts.
 In physical security, an area is separated by barriers that control entry and exit points.
 A zone must have a known entry and exit point.

 #### Attack Surface
-Attack surface refers to the points at which a network or application receives external connections or inputs/outputs that are potential vectors to be exploited by a threat actor.
+$\color{#a5d6ff} {Attack\ surface}$ is the points at which a network or application receives external connections or inputs/outputs that are potential vectors to be exploited by a threat actor.
 The layer model to analyze the potential attack surface:
 * Layer 1/2—allows unauthorized hosts to connect to wall ports or wireless networks and communicate with hosts within the same broadcast domain.
 * Layer 3—allows unauthorized hosts to obtain a valid network address, possibly by spoofing, and communicate with hosts in other zones
 * Layer 4/7—allows unauthorized hosts to establish connections to TCP or UDP ports and communicate with application layer protocols and services.

 Weaknesses in the network architecture make it more susceptible to undetected intrusions or catastrophic service failures:
 * Single points of failure
 * Complex dependencies